 If you're on the hunt for orange tabby cat facts, you'll have to focus on his looks, rather than personality.
 Personality varies from cat to cat, having little to do with coat pattern or color.
-One interesting orange tabby cat fact is that most of these guys are guys -- approximately 80 percent of orange tabby cats are male.
+One interesting orange tabby cat fact is that most of these guys are guys—approximately 80 percent of orange tabby cats are male.

-Ginger, marmalade, marmie -- all are descriptions for one of the classic tabby cat colors, the orange tabby.
+Ginger, marmalade, marmie—all are descriptions for one of the classic tabby cat colors, the orange tabby.
 This popular cat has a reputation for being a loving, engaging cat, perhaps because he's been so well-represented in popular culture.
-Perhaps the most well-known orange tabby cat was "Morris," the cat food mascot, although "Garfield," the cartoon orange tabby may give Morris some serious competition.
-Other famous orange tabby cats include "Orangey" from the film “Breakfast at Tiffany's,” and "Orion," the galaxy-wearing cat from “Men in Black.”
+Perhaps the most well-known orange tabby cat was "Morris," the cat food mascot, although "Garfield," the cartoon orange tabby, may give Morris some serious competition.
+Other famous orange tabby cats include "Orangey" from the film Breakfast at Tiffany's, and "Orion," the galaxy-wearing cat from Men in Black.

 The Cat Fanciers' Association doesn't name the color "orange" in its breed standards.
 For example, an American shorthair cat may look orange, but the Cat Fanciers' Association breed standard states he should have markings that are a "deep, rich red."
-The cat isn't red like a stop sign or a cherry, but he's red according to the Association's standards, even though his color may look more like a dark, vibrant orange or a light orange sherbet.
+The cat isn't red like a stop sign or a cherry, but he's red according to the Association's standards, even though his color may look more like a dark, vibrant orange or light orange sherbet.

 In the case of an orange tabby, that will be a darker orange on a pale background, such as a cream or pale orange.
 There are more mackerel-patterned tabbies than classic patterns, but the classic pattern is popular because of its striking swirls and whorls.
 Both of these patterns mark their cats with the "M" on the forehead.

-Any striping is limited to the legs, face and tail -- if it shows up at all.
+Any striping is limited to the legs, face, and tail—if it shows up at all.
 These cats show an agouti pattern, for a ticked effect.
-The Abyssinian and Somali may come in red, though they sport a vibrant coppery colored coat, bearing little resemblance a standard classic tabby.
+The Abyssinian and Somali may come in red, though they sport a vibrant coppery colored coat, bearing little resemblance to a standard classic tabby.

 Spotted tabbies have a different modifier gene that turns stripes into spots.
-The British shorthair and American shorthair are two red -- or orange -- spotted tabby cats.
+The British shorthair and American shorthair are two red—or orange—spotted tabby cats.
 The ocicat is another spotted tabby, though instead of finding the color red in his breed standard he'll be listed as cinnamon.